 2. Vocalize What It Means During the Hiring Process

 During the interview process, many candidates will ask about employee benefits.
 Even if they don’t, discussing your PTO policy is a good idea.
 Above all, don’t be vague.
 Provide as much information about what unlimited PTO means to the organization, what the standard policy is, how much time employees usually take off, and the company’s best practices for it.
-This helps set expectations, while also opening communication channels around employee work benefits.
+This helps set expectations and opens communication channels around employee work benefits.
 Remember, this could be the difference between winning over a phenomenal job applicant or making them feel like the business doesn’t have real systems in place to support unlimited PTO.

 In addition to leading the conversation: